Taylor v. State , 82 Okla. Crim. 49 ( 1946 )

 We have carefully considered the assignments of error, and have read the case-made.

-It is first urged that the case should have been continued for the reason that the defendant entered a plea of guilty while the panel of jurors was in the courtroom.
+It is first urged that the case should have been continued for the reason that the defendant entered a plea of guilty while "the panel of jurors was in the courtroom.
 The defendant at the time was of the opinion that he was pleading guilty to a misdemeanor.
 This plea was set aside, and a jury was then impaneled.
 The court, before the jury was sworn, propounded the following question to all of the jurors:

-"The Court: Do any of you at this time have any impression in your minds because of the fact that it has been stated here this defendant did appear before this court and before this Bar in some matter — Are there *Page 51 any of you jurors in the box — Do any of you have any impression in your minds as a result of that statement made about the appearance of the defendant in this court at some time during these proceedings in this matter that would have any effect whatsoever in any way in the trial of this case?
-All jurors answer 'no.' "
+“The Court: Do any of you at this time have any impression in your minds because of the fact that it has been stated here this defendant did appear before this court and before this Bar in some matter — Are there *51 any of you jurors in the box — Do any of you have any impression in your minds as a result of that statement made about the appearance of the defendant in this court at some time during these proceedings in this matter that would have any effect whatsoever in any way in the trial of this case?
+All jurors answer ‘no.’ ”

 This was a matter within the discretion of the trial court, and we do not find there was an abuse of this discretion.
 The record reveals that defendant made four challenges for cause at the time the jury was selected.